stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 1. Getting people to take genuine ownership of each risk
 2. Keeping the risk information up to date

-[https://stratapp.ai](https://stratapp.ai "https://stratapp.ai") changes the game on risk management.
+\#stratapp changes the game on risk management.

 There are two fresh thinking angles behind #stratapp’s approach: